erogluorhan/SCoBi/README.md

       2) source/input should be ready.

-	  For further details about running simulations, please refer to the SCoBi user's manual.
+	  For further details about running simulations, please refer to the Quick Start Guide and/or SCoBi User's Manual.

       IMPORTANT: When SCoBi is run, it generates the appropriate simulation outputs under "sims" directory, which MUST be IGNORED from repository commits.
 In other words, every developer or user of the repository should keep his/her "sims" directory LOCAL.